+JACKSONVILLE, Fla. — Winn-Dixie Stores kicked off the 2011 fiscal year with heavy losses and sales declines, but officials were confident better days are ahead.
 Citing everything from the performance of rival Publix, to election results, to an anticipated rebound from “snowbirds” visiting its home state this winter, Peter Lynch, Winn-Dixie's chief executive officer, maintained trends favored improvements in earnings and sales for the remainder of the fiscal year.
+In the fiscal first ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.